 The Board of Examiners does not generally act on individual claims.
-The Board has set up rules for the Post Review section in the Division of Internal Audits to follow.
-Post Review will test samples of agency's fiscal transactions for compliance with statutes, laws, regulations, and internal control standards.
-Exceptional transactions are referred to the Board for its action.
+Nevada Revised Statutes 353.090 allows the Board to adopt regulations providing for the use of sampling procedures and post audit techniques for determining the correctness of claims for payment from the State pursuant to an appropriation or authorization by the Legislature.
+The Board has set up rules for the Compliance Review section in the Division of Internal Audits to follow regarding test samples of agencies' fiscal transactions for compliance with statutes, laws, regulations and internal control standards.
+Exceptional transactions may be referred to the Board for its action.